Alexandra de Gendre

-I am a 2022 McKenzie Postdoctoral Research Fellow at the Department of Economics at the University of Melbourne
+I am the 2022 McKenzie Postdoctoral Research Fellow at the Department of Economics at the University of Melbourne.
+In 2026 I will be joining CREST in Paris as CNRS Research Fellow.

 - The Department of Economics at the University of Melbourne since February 2022